v0ss3n/jekyll/_posts/fablab/2021-11-23-ultrasonic sensor motion sensing.md

 - HC-SR04
 - Neopixel strip
 - 330 Ohm resistor for neopixels
-- capacitor neopixels: 1000 µF
+- capacitor neopixels: 1000 uF (uF is the same as µF, microfarad)
 - capacitor across power supply (to protect the chip against the initial onflow of electricity): 1uF
 - FTDI pins (for programming the board)